Meet the ‘Haley Voters for Harris’ who could tip the election

 Former Republican officials including U.S. Reps.
 Jim Greenwood and Adam Kinzinger, and Trump administration official Olivia Troye also spoke to the invite-only crowd of about 500.
 Others, including former Rep. Barbara Comstock, joined on the dais.
 After, Ms. Harris sat for an interview with Fox News’ Bret Baier.

-Ms. Harris has won other recent endorsements from Republicans, including in a letter signed by 20 GOP leaders and voters from Wisconsin, from former Haley campaign staff in Michigan, and from former Arizona Senator Jeff Flake.
+Ms. Harris has won other recent endorsements from Republicans, including in a letter signed by 20 GOP leaders and voters from Wisconsin, from former Haley campaign staff in Michigan, and from former Arizona Sen. Jeff Flake.
 Ms. Cheney’s father, former Vice President Dick Cheney, has also endorsed the Democratic nominee.

 The event in pivotal Bucks County, Pennsylvania, shows that the Harris campaign is serious about welcoming GOP voters uneasy with Mr. Trump, says Mr. Greenwood, a six-term former member of Congress from the area.